huri000/CrownControl/README.md

 In your view controller:

-1. Define and bind `CrownAttributes` to a scroll view instance (And optionally customize the attributes).
+1. Define and bind `CrownAttributes` to a scroll view instance, and optionally customize the attributes.
 2. Instantiate and bind `CrownIndicatorViewController` instance to the `CrownAttributes` instance.
-3. Define thr crown view controller constraints.
+3. Define the crown view controller constraints.
 4. Layout the crown view controller in its parent.

 ```Swift